 We’ve covered his work here before on Inspiring City.
 A favourite of London tour guides because the art is often beautifully intricate but hidden from view.
-We described him as ‘the street artist who is our little secret‘, because quite simply he is like no other and someone who is soon to be exhibiting in Soho as part of the upcoming the Human Nature show.
+We described Jonesy as ‘the street artist who is our little secret‘.
+It’s because quite simply he is like no other.

-Occupying the top floor of a former biscuit factory in East London, it’s just a short walk from the Limehouse Cut and Bow Locks where a lot of his work can be found.
-It’s also not too far away from the multi-cultural hub that is Brick Lane and where some of his most famous works can be seen.
+Occupying the top floor of a former biscuit factory in East London.
+It’s just a short walk from the Limehouse Cut and Bow Locks where a lot of his work can be found.
+It’s also not too far away from the multi-cultural hub that is Brick Lane.
+This is where some of his most famous works can be seen.

 Inside it is a hive of creativity, virtually no part of this studio is free from some form of drawing or sculpture.
 In the centre is a huge bronze birdbath, an early example of his work from the nineties.
 It is covered with intricate details, cast from an old satellite dish he added the details in wax before creating the cast.